ibm-cloud-docs/vpc/vpn-faqs.md

 If you configured a VPC route and its next hop is a VPN connection, the following use cases block the traffic forwarded through the VPN connection.

 * The security groups associated with the VPC instance do not permit the traffic; the network ACLs associated with the subnet of the VPC instance and VPN gateway blocked the traffic.
-For more information about configuring security groups and network ACLs, see [Configuring ACLs for use with VPN](/docs/vpc?topic=vpc-configuring-acls-vpn).
+For more information about configuring security groups and network ACLs, see [Configuring network ACLs for use with VPN](/docs/vpc?topic=vpc-configuring-acls-vpn).
 * The traffic source IP is not in any subnet associated with the VPC routing table.
 For example, the VPC routing table is associated with subnet A and includes a route whose next hop is a VPN connection.
 However, when the traffic reaches the VPN gateway, the source IP is not in subnet A or any other subnets that are associated with the routing table.
 Therefore, the VPN gateway drops the traffic.